charlesll/Spectra.jl/docs/src/References.md

 Hehlen, B. 2010.
 “Inter-Tetrahedra Bond Angle of Permanently Densified Silicas Extracted from Their Raman Spectra.”
 Journal of Physics: Condensed Matter 22 (2): 025401.

+Le Losq, C., Neuville, D.R., Moretti, R., and Roux, J. (2012) Determination of water content in silicate glasses using Raman spectrometry: Implications for the study of explosive volcanism.
+American Mineralogist, 97, 779–790.

 Le Losq C., Neuville D. R., Florian P., Henderson G. S. and Massiot D., 2014, The role of Al3+ on rheology and structural changes in sodium silicate and aluminosilicate glasses and melts.
 Geochimica et Cosmochimica Acta 126, 495-517.

 Neuville, D. R., and B. O. Mysen.
 1996.
 “Role of Aluminium in the Silicate Network: In Situ, High-Temperature Study of Glasses and Melts on the Join SiO₂-NaAl0₂.”
 Geochimica et Cosmochimica Acta 60: 1727–37.